jenny-davies/JDutils/README.md

 year, including the number of working days in each month and the year’s total.

+`read_and_union_files`: read in and union CSV files in the same format into a single data frame.

 ## Installation

 You can install the development version of JDutils from